LangChain & LangGraph Observability with OpenTelemetry

 To get started, check out our example LangChain trip planner agent with OpenTelemetry-based observability/monitoring (via OpenInference).
-View the full repository here.
+View the LangChain trip planner agent repository.

-You can also check out our LangChain SigNoz MCP agent here.
+You can also check out our LangChain SigNoz MCP agent repository.

 Prerequisites